 What are some variations of lobster mac and cheese?

-Consider adding truffle oil for a gourmet touch, or experiment with different cheese combinations such as mozzarella or pepper jack for a kick!
+Try adding truffle oil for a gourmet twist, or mix different cheeses like mozzarella or pepper jack for a spicy kick!

 Conclusion